Brand Names: Edurant

-Rilpivirine is usually taken once per day with a meal.
+Rilpivirine is usually taken once per day with a full meal (not just a protein drink).
 Always take the medicine with food.

-You may need frequent medical tests while taking this medicine, and for several months after you stop.
+You may need frequent medical tests while taking rilpivirine, and for several months after you stop.

 Store rilpivirine in its original container at room temperature away from moisture, heat, and light.

 What happens if I miss a dose (Edurant)?

 Take the medicine with food as soon as you can, but skip the missed dose if you are more than 12 hours late for the dose.
 Do not use two doses at one time.

 Get your prescription refilled before you run out of medicine completely.